redecentralize/alternative-internet/README.md

 ### Seafile
 [Seafile](http://seafile.com) is a cloud software similar to owncloud, with clients for Windows, Mac, Linux, Android and iOS.
 Server for Linux and Raspberry Pi.

+### Serf

+[Serf](http://www.serfdom.io/) is a decentralized solution for service discovery and orchestration that is lightweight, highly available, and fault tolerant.

 ### Serval Project

 [The Serval Project](http://www.servalproject.org/) lets mobile phones make phone calls to each other peer-to-peer without a base station.